Climate change has had an impact on many aspects of our daily lives.

 Current climate models show that Denver, CO will warm by 2.5 degrees Fahrenheit by 2025 and 4 degrees Fahrenheit by 2050.

-These warming temperatures will impact evaporation rates in rivers, streams and reservoirs, possibly making less water available for use.
+These warming temperatures will impact evaporation rates in rivers, streams and reservoirs, possibly making less water available for use in this already dry environment.

 Residents can expect an average of 33 days of extreme heat by 2050.